abdullahselek/selek.tech/content/posts/static-vs-dynamic-quantization-in-machine-learning.md

 ## Dynamic Quantization

-Dynamic quantization quantizes only the weights to a lower precision and leaves the activations in floating-point during the model's runtime.
+Dynamic quantization quantizes only the weights to a lower precision and leaves the activations in floating point during the model's runtime.
 Deeper look at dynamic quantization:

 1. No Calibration Needed

 - Dynamic quantization does not require a separate calibration phase.
-The quantization parameters are determined on-the-fly during inference.
+The quantization parameters are determined on the fly during inference.
 This makes it more straightforward to apply since it eliminates the need for a representative calibration dataset.

 2. Quantization Parameters

 - Model weights are quantized to lower precision as int8 format before inference.
-During inference, activations are dynamically quantized, which means their scale and zero-point are computed for each batch or layer during execution.
+During inference, activations are dynamically quantized, which means their scale and zero point are computed for each batch or layer during execution.

 3. Inference

-- Weights are stored and computed in int8, but activations remain in floating-point until they are used in computations.
+- Weights are stored and computed in int8, but activations remain in floating point until they are used in computations.
 This allows the model to adapt to the variability in input data at runtime by recalculating the quantization parameters dynamically.

 4. Performance

-- Dynamic quantization typically incurs a lower reduction in model accuracy compared to static quantization since it can adapt to changes in input data distribution on-the-fly.
-However, it may not achieve the same level of inference speedup as static quantization because part of the computation still involves floating-point operations.
+- Dynamic quantization typically incurs a lower reduction in model accuracy compared to static quantization since it can adapt to changes in input data distribution on the fly.
+However, it may not achieve the same level of inference speedup as static quantization because part of the computation still involves floating point operations.

 5. Use Cases:

 - Dynamic quantization is particularly useful in scenarios where the input data distribution may vary and cannot be easily captured by a single representative dataset.
-It is often used in server-side deployments where computational resources are less constrained compared to edge devices.
+It is often used in server side deployments where computational resources are less constrained compared to edge devices.

 Sample code of dynamic quantization with PyTorch